-Note: Sleeping tabs are not supported in the normal production channels (moment of writing), support for Microsoft Edge is expected to land in the stable builds soon.
+Note: Sleeping tabs are now supported for normal production channels (moment of writing)!

 To enable Sleeping Tabs in Microsoft Edge, follow the steps below:

-The installation is straightforward, accept the Beta/Dev/Canary terms and it starts…
+The installation is straightforward, accept the terms and it starts…

 Do you prefer an automated enrollment via Microsoft Endpoint Manager – Intune?